Can I get quantities other than those listed on your site?

 Where are you located?

 Our warehouse is located in Gunbarrel, Colorado which is just north of Boulder.
-We are not set up to be a retail facility, but if you call or email us, we would be happy to refer you to one of the many retail nurseries or garden centers in your area that carry our seed. firstname.lastname@example.org or 303-530-1222 phone, 1-866-897-1222 fax.
+We are not set up to be a retail facility, but if you call or email us, we would be happy to refer you to one of the many retail nurseries or garden centers in your area that carry our seed or check out our locations here. firstname.lastname@example.org or 303-530-1222 phone, 1-866-897-1222 fax.

 What should I do once my flowers have finished blooming?